School of Engineering

 Adjunct Lecturer, Bioengineering

-BioRyan Pierce is a Lecturer in Bioengineering, and Co-Founder and CEO of Nine, a neonatal/maternal health technology company.
-He has served as VP of Design and Innovation at Ventus Medical, VP of Business Development at Loma Vista Medical, a healthcare investor at De Novo Ventures, and a product designer at Concentric Medical and The Foundry/Zephyr Medical.
-He is currently an Entrepreneur-in-Residence at Rock Health, a digital health seed fund.
-An inventor on 30 U.S. patents, he holds mechanical engineering degrees from MIT and Stanford, and an MBA from Harvard Business School.
+BioRyan Pierce is a Lecturer in Bioengineering and Co-Founder of Nine.
+He has served as VP of Design and Innovation at Ventus Medical, VP of Business Development at Loma Vista Medical, a healthcare investor at De Novo Ventures, Rock Health, and SV Life Sciences, and a product designer at Concentric Medical and The Foundry/Zephyr Medical.
+An inventor on over 30 U.S. patents, he holds mechanical engineering degrees from MIT and Stanford, and an MBA from Harvard Business School.

 -